December: When in doubt, throw it out

 Don't forget to clean underneath the fridge or freezer, too.
 Use your vacuum's brush attachment to clean away any dust or debris that has settled under the appliance as well as on its coils and vents.

-To learn more about cleaning and organizing, check out the links on the next page.
+To learn more about cleaning and organizing, check out the links below.

 Living in clutter can actually be very bad for your health, both physical and mental.
 HowStuffWorks digs into the mess.